Randomization

+Randomization is a statistical process in which a random mechanism is employed to select a sample from a population or assign subjects to different groups.
+The process is crucial in ensuring the random allocation of experimental units or treatment protocols, thereby minimizing selection bias and enhancing the statistical validity.
+It facilitates the objective comparison of treatment effects in experimental design, as it equates groups statistically by balancing both known and unknown factors at the outset of the study.
+In statistical terms, it underpins the principle of probabilistic equivalence among groups, allowing for the unbiased estimation of treatment effects and the generalizability of conclusions drawn from sample data to the broader population.

-Randomization is the process of making something random.
-Randomization is not haphazard; instead, a random process is a sequence of random variables describing a process whose outcomes do not follow a deterministic pattern, but follow an evolution described by probability distributions.
+Randomization is not haphazard; instead, a random process is a sequence of random variables describing a process whose outcomes do not follow a deterministic pattern but follow an evolution described by probability distributions.
 For example, a random sample of individuals from a population refers to a sample where every individual has a known probability of being sampled.
-This would be contrasted with nonprobability sampling where arbitrary individuals are selected.
+This would be contrasted with nonprobability sampling, where arbitrary individuals are selected.
+A runs test can be used to determine whether the occurrence of a set of measured values is random.
+Randomization is widely applied in various fields, especially in scientific research, statistical analysis, and resource allocation, to ensure fairness and validity in the outcomes.